Matcha Latte vs Hojicha Latte: What's the Difference?

 Good to Know: Powder vs. Concentrate

 In a café setting, you may notice a difference in how these drinks are prepared.
-Matcha is usually made with powder mixed directly into the drink.
-This creates a slightly thicker texture.
+Matcha is usually made with powder mixed directly into the drink, which creates a slightly thicker texture.

 Hojicha may be prepared two ways: as a finely ground powder (similar to matcha) or as a brewed tea concentrate made from whole leaves.
 If the café uses a concentrate, the drink will feel thinner and more like traditional tea.
 If they use powder, the drink will feel creamier.